westonrobot/docs/source/robot_user_guide/westonrobot/scout_v2.6.rst

 2. What is the epxected motor temperature and current

    - For **50kg** load running for **15 minutes**:
-   - Average temperature for motor driver and motor about **55 degree Celcius**
+   - Average temperature for motor driver and motor is about **55 degree Celcius**
    - Average current per motor is about **4.5A**

 3. BMS